Achievable logoAchievable logo

 Ventricular fibrillation

-Irregular, tachycardic quivering of ventricular (no true contraction of ventricles which means blood flow of heart
+Irregular, tachycardic quivering of the ventricular (no true contraction of the ventricles, which means blood flow of the heart

 PT implications